...

 What Is Career Discovery Coaching?

-Career transition coaching (also known as career discovery coaching, career transformation coaching, career exploration coaching…) supports you in analyzing and transforming your career, like counseling does.
+Career discovery coaching (also known as career transition coaching, career transformation coaching, career exploration coaching…) supports you in analyzing and transforming your career, like counseling does.
 And in both cases, your counselor and coach will explore your interests, career goals, and work history as part of their services.

 The output from completing career counseling is advice, guidance, and suggestions from the counselor.

-But in career discovery coaching, YOU drive the output.
-In general, your coach will not suggest what skills you should work on, what course you should take, which career options or employers are right for you, or where to focus your time.
+But with career discovery coaching services, YOU drive the output.
+In general, your coach will not suggest what skills you should work on, what course you should take, which different career options or employers are right for you, or where to focus your time.
 Instead, your coach will listen with curiosity and ask targeted questions.
 We ask — we don’t advise.

-A coach’s goal is to support YOU in creating the best next steps for you.
+A career coach helps support YOU in creating your best next steps.

 “But can’t I do that myself?”